CaptainRich/ECommerce/README.md

 The models (for tags, products, productTags and categories) are setup in the \models directory.
 The associations between these models (and their corresponding tables) are defined in the index.js file in this same directory.

-The routes for these models/tables are setup in the \routes directory.
+The routes for these models/tables are setup in the \routes\api directory.
 These routes control the data flow to the actual database.

 The database is setup using the schema in \db and seeded from \seeds.